 Take a look at this blog post for more information on how to teach high-frequency sight words using the Heart Word method and to download a FREE sample of my Heart Words resource.

-It is essential that there is a tight connection between what children read and what they have been taught.
+There must be a tight connection between what children read and what they have been taught.
 Decodable texts give students practice applying the skills that you have taught to real reading experiences.
 This connection is essential for building a faster foundation in early reading.
 As studies have shown, students who use decodable controlled text in their early reading instruction get off to a stronger start in their reading instruction.

 My Decodable Passages Resource has all you need to give your students a strong foundation in early reading!
 They are phonics-based texts that contain target phonics skill words, previously taught phonics skill words, and irregular high-frequency words.
 They can be used for both whole group instruction and small group instruction.